bchatard/jetbrains-alfred-workflow/README.md

 NB2: PhpStorm & WebStorm change default bin name in 2016.3 [#9](https://github.com/bchatard/jetbrains-alfred-workflow/issues/9).

+## JetBrains Actions

+With keyword `jb` you can access to some actions for this workflow.

+### Clean Projects Cache
+Projects list is cached for better performance (one cache per products).
+You can change cacle lifetime (see [environment variable](#workflow-environment-variables)).
+This command clean cache for all products.

 ## Customisation
 If you change command line tools name/path or if you want to change keyword, you need to update workflow settings: